Ana Matronic: Career

 Her punning stage name is said to be due to "a deep and abiding love of robots".

 In January 2019, she appeared on the BBC TV show Mastermind with The Bionic Woman as her specialist subject and Beyond Reflections (then known as Chrysalis) as her chosen charity.

 The Scissor Sisters announced a reunion in October 2024, but Matronic chose not to take part.
 Shears told The Independent: "I think it just didn't line up.
 It's not something that she wanted to do at this moment in time.
 And I didn't want that to keep us from coming out and playing these songs."

 Addressing her absence from the reunion tour, Matronic wrote on Instagram:

 People familiar with my story and career arc will know that in the heart of this Showgirl lies a giant Nerd.
 In the past decade my Nerd self has taken the wheel and is now driving my career.
 I am currently finishing production on the first season of my history podcast Good Time Sallies, which has grown into several long-term research and writing projects.
 With contracts signed and schedules agreed on these commitments, the timing of a Scissor reunion does not allow me to join my former bandmates for this tour.
 I wish the band and our fans all the best… I will be there in spirit to kiki with you!

 Matronic was featured in Disco: Soundtrack of a Revolution, a 2024 BBC and PBS co-production and three-part documentary about the rise of disco music in the 1970s.

-In 2025, Matronic reunited with the band for Kesha and The Scissor Sisters’ Tits Out Tour.